Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 ###Map client library Object model to entity schema
 The `Microsoft.Graph.GraphService` class serves as the root of the object hierarchy in the client library.
 This class encapsulates the ```<EntityContainer Name="GraphService">``` element in the $metadata declaration.
-As such, we expect that the contained ```<EntitySet>``` elements become the like-named properties on the client object.
+The contained ```<EntitySet>``` elements become the like-named properties on the client object.
-Indeed, this is the case.
 For examples, the `<EntitySet Name="users" EntityType="Microsoft.Graph.User>` element of $metadata becomes the `GraphService.users` property in the client library to return a collection of the `Microsoft.Graph.User` objects, which also implement the `IUsersCollection` interface.

 The same applies to entities and their properties, including navigation properties.
 Thus, the `<EntityType name="User">` element and its child elements, for example, `<Property name="userPrincipalName">` and `<NavigationProperty name="files">`, in metadata become the `User` class, the `User.userPrincipalName` property and the `User.files` property, respectively, in Microsoft.Graph.dll.

 The following table summarizes the mappings between the Microsoft Graph API entity schemas ($metadata) and its .NET client library.